Mailbag: Will Seahawks find nose tackle in free agency? When will they draft running back?

 Yep, this is suddenly one of Seattle’s biggest question marks after the decision this week to release veteran Al Woods.

-That Woods will be 36 next season should have made this move not the surprise it may have seemed.
+That Woods will be 36 next season should have made this move less surprising.

 But it does leave Seattle’s nose tackle spot — and especially the early-down run-stuffing tackle roles — in question.